 In a study of female physicians who are mothers published in JAMA Internal Medicine:

 - Only about 42 percent breastfeed for at least a year

 - Only 28 percent were able to breastfeed for as long as they wanted to

-- Nearly half of the doctor/mothers who stopped nursing before they wanted to said they would have kept nursing had their jobs been more accommodating
+- Nearly half of the doctor who stopped nursing said they would have kept nursing had their jobs been more accommodating

 Sound familiar?
 Even though more than 80% of all new mamas start out breastfeeding, by six months only 55% are still breastfeeding—and, after a year, the number drops to 27%.
 One of the key reasons for this huge drop off is that when women return to work, it’s really difficult to continue.